Newtown area graffiti and street art: Locations

-Another example is two slogans painted on the wall of a house on Salisbury Rd in Camperdown, at the Kingston Rd intersection.
+Another example is two slogans painted on the wall of a house on Salisbury Road in Camperdown, at the Kingston Rd intersection.
 A large hand-painted slogan that displayed, "Madonna: The Devil Incarnate", was accompanied by a smaller slogan that read, "iConsume".
 Both slogans lasted approximately two weeks before being painted over.

 Artists and attribution

 Although several major works are community or private commissions, or were carried out with permission, others are illegal.
 Artworks are therefore rarely attributed to their respective artists due to the need for anonymity.
 Another impediment to attribution is the abstract nature of the pieces and identifying "tags" of the creators.

 Unmitigated Audacity Productions

 Many of the biggest and best-known large-scale murals painted in Newtown in the early 1990s were created by a group of mural artists called "Unmitigated Audacity Productions (UAP)".
 This group included Sydney mural artists, Matthew Peet (aka "Mistery" and member of hip-hop group, Brethren), Juilee Pryor, and New Zealand-born artist, Andrew Aiken.

 Among the past and present murals that can be attributed to UAP are: